moderndatacompany/dataos.info/docs/resources/workflow.md

 #### **Rerun the Workflow**

-Run the workflow again using the `apply` command.
+Run the Workflow again using the `apply` command.
 Check the runtime for its success.
 Scroll to the right to see the status, as shown in the previous steps.

 Command: